Biodiversity & Business | Deloitte UK has been saved

 Nature is as vital for our mental and physical wellbeing as it is for humanity’s ability to manage change, global health threats and natural disasters.
 It is an integral part of our life and vital for a resilient society.

-Biodiversity is a concern that is both urgent and existential.
+Biodiversity and business are intrinsically linked.
 Discover how your business is affected by nature loss and what you can do about it.

-During recent years, governments, regulators and business have recognised the systemic, operational and financial risks posed by climate change.
-However, as highlighted by the recent publication of the EU 2030 Biodiversity Strategy and the impending publication of the UK Dasgupta Review, the challenges posed by biodiversity and ecological conservation will demand governments and business to confront and manage these risks with the same momentum.
+During recent years, governments, regulators and businesses have recognised the systemic, operational and financial risks posed by climate change.
+However, as highlighted by the recent publication of the EU 2030 Biodiversity Strategy and the Economics of Biodiversity review by Professor Sir Partha Dasgupta, the challenges posed by biodiversity and ecological conservation will demand governments and businesses confront and manage these risks with the same momentum.

 In simple terms, biodiversity concerns the variety of life on Earth as a whole.
 Biodiversity comprises every plant, animal, insect and microbe that makes up the ecosystems on the planet.